irmakakay/Kata.Checkout/README.md

 Please note that code coverage for services is 100% and the missing part is about the ShoppingItem class.

 You can see the breakdown in the uploaded image: https://github.com/irmakakay/Kata.Checkout/blob/master/Kata.Checkout.Tests/Capture.PNG.

+Please also note that I didnt create a Console runner to demonstrate the workflow but used a test class called FunctionalTests.cs under the Tests folder.